-- Paint brush or roller
+- Paint brush or deck roller

 - Small bowl or roller tray

-- Disposable gloves
+- Nitrile disposable gloves

-Preparing to Stain a Deck
+Preparing to Seal a Deck

 My porch boards have never been painted, but I have used other stain and sealer products in the past.
 Still, I didn’t have to do any sanding or stripping before starting this project.

-As I got to the more protected boards, I applied less and less product.
-Over-applying the product can make it sticky, because it doesn’t cure properly.
+As I got to the more protected boards under the roof, I applied less product.
+Over-applying the product can make it sticky because it doesn’t cure properly.

-Stain the Deck in Sections
+Staining the Deck in Sections

 I usually stain short sections of a few deck boards, and then move down the length, until those boards are completely stained.
 Then I move on to a few more boards.

 It takes me only about an hour to stain and seal my front porch.
 This simple deck weatherproofing is all it takes to get it looking great again.

 This small investment of time extends the life of your deck, and saves you from having to replace rotting boards.
 Plus, it just looks good!